thegrumpys/odop/docs/design/GeometricSolidsProblem.md

-## Idea for a simple showcase problem
+## Idea for simple showcase problems

-In the interest of providing a simple demonstration problem that even non-technical users can relate to, a rectangular box (a.k.a. brick, cuboid, rectangular cuboid, right cuboid, rectangular hexahedron, right rectangular prism, or rectangular parallelepiped) might be an interesting case.
+In the interest of providing simple demonstration problems that even non-technical users can relate to, classic geometric solids might provide a good starting point.
+Perhaps most interesting is the rectangular box (a.k.a. brick, cuboid, rectangular cuboid, right cuboid, rectangular hexahedron, right rectangular prism, or rectangular parallelepiped).

 Design parameters would be:
 * Length